-NOTES: Groups automatically populate the Profile Group(s) list box, if these groups have one or more identical users and were added to the tree list via the Select Groups/Members from Domain window.
+NOTES: Groups automatically populate the Profile Group(s) list box, if these groups have one or more identical users and were added to the tree list via the LDAP Browser window.

 An entry for the Group Priority list is added to the end of the list when the group profile for that group is added to the R3000, and is removed automatically when you delete the profile.